Travelgate/documentation/kb/faqs/faqs-cancel-policies/cancel-policies-and-deadlines-closer-look.md

 ### Case 3 ✅
-If the Seller indicates (via ticket) that their **Timezone is unknown or based on the Buyer's Timezone**, we will apply a buffer of +14 hours to the Deadline node.
+If the Seller indicates (through a Support Case) that their **Timezone is unknown or based on the Buyer's Timezone**, we will apply a buffer of +14 hours to the Deadline node.
 This precautionary measure is taken to prevent any potential issues or charges.

 Given a rate with Check-In date on 25/08/2022: